• Skip to main content

 4 pints (about 9 cups) blueberries, 2 cups granulated sugar, 2 tablespoons lemon juice

 • Once the sugar has dissolved, increase the heat to medium-high and bring the mixture to a boil.
-Allow the jam to boil, stirring continuously, until the temperature reaches 220°F on a thermometer or it begins to easily coat the back of a spoon, about 20 minutes.
-Turn off the heat and set aside.
+Allow the jam to boil, stirring continuously, until the temperature reaches 220ยฐF on a thermometer or it begins to easily coat the back of a spoon, about 20 minutes.
+Remove from heat.

 Water Bath Canning Instructions